rfuzzo/MWSE/docs/source/types/mwseMCMFilterPage.md

 	* `noScroll` (boolean): *Default*: `false`.
 When set to true, the page will not have a scrollbar.
 Particularly useful if you want to use a [ParagraphField](./mwseMCMParagraphField.md), which is not compatible with scroll panes.
 	* `description` (string): *Optional*.
 Default sidebar text shown when the mouse isn't hovering over a component inside this Sidebar Page.
 It will be added to right column as a mwseMCMInfo.
 	* `placeholderSearchText` (string): *Default*: `Search...`.
 The text shown in the search bar when no text is entered.
-	* `components` (mwseMCMComponent.getComponent.componentData[]): *Optional*.
+	* `components` (mwseMCMComponent.new.data[]): *Optional*.
 Use this if you want to directly create all the nested components in this Page.
-This table is described at [getComponent](./mwseMCMFilterPage.md#getcomponent).
+This table is described at each Component's `new` method.
 	* `indent` (integer): *Default*: `6`.
 The left padding size in pixels.
 Only used if the `childIndent` isn't set on the parent component.
 	* `childIndent` (integer): *Optional*.
 The left padding size in pixels.
 Used on all the child components.
 	* `paddingBottom` (integer): *Default*: `4`.
 The bottom border size in pixels.
 Only used if the `childSpacing` is unset on the parent component.